 Japan is a country famous for its deep and vibrant culture, well-preserved traditions and the hospitality of its people.
 When most people think of Japan they think of Tokyo, the bustling beehive and epicenter of modern culture, or Kyoto, the heart of traditional Japan overflowing with atmospheric temples and shrines.
 These places are awesome and a visit will certainly become a memory for life.
-But have you ever felt curious about the true face of Japan that exists behind the obvious?
-Step of the beaten path and penetrate the core of Japanese culture and history by visiting Mt.
+But have you ever felt curious about exploring the true, authentic side of life in Japan?
+Step off the beaten path and penetrate the core of Japanese culture and history by visiting Mt.
 Aso, the pulsing heart of the fairly unexplored southern island Kyushu.

-The Aso area, located in Kumamoto, consists of 7 smaller towns and villages in the vicinity of Japan’s largest active volcano Mt.
-Aso and the gigantic impactful caldera surrounding it.
+The Aso area, located in Kumamoto, consists of 7 smaller towns and villages in the vicinity of Japan’s largest active volcano, Mt.
+Aso, and the gigantic impactful caldera surrounding it.
 Mt.
-Aso has erupted many times dating as far as 270.000 years back which have shaped the terrain of both Mt.
-Aso but also large areas of Kyushu.
-But that isn’t all, the presence of Mt.
-Aso has also shaped the culture of the people and continues to do so to this day.
-Just north of the giant caldera, there is a small town called Minamioguni where farming, husbandry, and forestry has woven together into a unique culture.
+Aso has erupted many times, dating as far as 270.000 years back, which has shaped the surrounding terrain, but also large areas of the Kyushu island.
+Furthermore, the presence of Mt.
+Aso has also shaped the culture of this area and continues to do so to this day.
+Just north of the giant caldera is a small town called Minamioguni where farming, husbandry, and forestry has woven together into a unique culture.

 The small mountain town of Minamioguni is host to Kurokawa Onsen, one of the most idyllic and highly rated areas for natural hot springs in Japan.
-But there is more to Minamioguni than only onsen.
+But there is more to Minamioguni than the only onsen.
 This is a small town where people live in close connection with nature and the seasons.
-By utilizing the forest, the fields, the altitude and everything that surrounds them in the unique environment of Mt.
-Aso they strive to achieve self-sufficiency and protect their way of living.
-This lifestyle is something that we want to protect through a responsible tourism that helps to preserve local resources.
-A tourism that leaves both visitors and locals with a smile on their faces.
+By utilizing the forest, the fields, the altitude, and everything that surrounds them in the unique environment of Mt.
+Aso, they strive to achieve self-sufficiency and protect their way of living, the “Satoyama” lifestyle.
+This lifestyle is something that we want to protect through responsible tourism that helps to preserve local resources.
+Tourism that leaves both visitors and locals with a smile on their faces.